5 june, World Environment Day

 Iberdrola has made conserving and developing biodiversity an intrinsic part of its strategy and promotes clean energies responsible with nature as a source of sustainable development.
 Its commitment is embodied in its Biodiversity Policy and has inspired it to set an ambitious target: to achieve zero net biodiversity loss by 2030, working to ensure that new facilities deliver a net positive impact on biodiversity, where possible.

-The company has carried out more than 1,600 actions to protect biodiversity around the world in 2020 and 2021, according to the latest Biodiversity Report, combining its renewable projects with initiatives to protect biological diversity in ecosystems and caring for flora, fauna and natural heritage.
-The group's vision is to build an energy model in harmony with nature and humankind.
+Between 2022 and 2023, the company has carried out more than 1,600 biodiversity protection actions worldwide, according to the 2024 Biodiversity Report [PDF], combining its renewable projects with initiatives to protect biological diversity in ecosystems and caring for flora, fauna and natural heritage.
+The Group's vision is to build an energy model in harmony with nature and humankind.

 Our reforestation goal: 20 million trees in 2030